6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 It’s a lot of upward momentum for a small town and each new business is being received with enthusiasm.

-When I opened Krysset, I wanted it to be a positive influence in town... for it to BE the change I wanted to see.
-Really amazing quality and unique goods with a focus on local, independent, and small business.
+When I opened Krysset in 2021, I wanted it to be a positive influence in town.
+For Krysset to be the change I wanted to see: a joyful place where we celebrate community, offer unique, quality goods and services that focus on local, independent, and small business.

 5. The canal (aka the towpath aka Delaware Canal State Park)